NECK & BACK

 Lumbar Spinal Fusion

-This procedure is for more severe back pain.
+A lumbar fusion is for more severe back pain.
 The surgery ‘fuses’ more vertebrae together by removing tissue between two adjacent vertebral bones, and replacing them with bone or metal.
 That new material needs to fuse to the bone, which takes 6 to 12 months.